 Softball is one of the most popular games in the United States, with over ten million fans regularly playing it – and picking it over baseball!
+We detail seven great tips to improve your slow pitch softball hitting.

 But how can you reach a professional level?
-How can you improve your game and become a better slow pitch softball hitter?
+How can you improve your game and become a better slow-pitch softball hitter?

 Well, we’ve got the answers for you!
-In our handy guide below, we’re going to be giving you a whole variety of essential professional tips that will help you improve at being a slow pitch softball hitter.
+In our handy guide below, we’re going to be giving you a whole variety of essential professional tips that will help you improve at being a slow-pitch softball hitter.

 On top of that, we’ll look at some of the most influential female and male softball stars, as well as clear up the difference between softball and baseball.